 Three or four years ago, I don't think most ML researchers would have needed to understand any of the content in this book.
-But today even "small" models run so close to hardware limits that doing novel research requires you to think about efficiency at scale.
-A 20% win on benchmarks is irrelevant if it comes at a 20% cost to roofline efficiency.
+But today even "small" models run so close to hardware limits that doing novel research requires you to think about efficiency at scale.2 A 20% win on benchmarks is irrelevant if it comes at a 20% cost to roofline efficiency.
 Promising model architectures routinely fail either because they can't run efficiently at scale or because no one puts in the work to make them do so.

 The goal of "model scaling" is to be able to increase the number of chips used for training or inference while achieving a proportional, linear increase in throughput.
 This is known as "strong scaling".
 Although adding additional chips ("parallelism") usually decreases the computation time, it also comes at the cost of added communication between chips.
-When communication takes longer than computation we become "communication bound" and cannot scale strongly.2 If we understand our hardware well enough to anticipate where these bottlenecks will arise, we can design or reconfigure our models to avoid them.
+When communication takes longer than computation we become "communication bound" and cannot scale strongly.
+If we understand our hardware well enough to antici-